BrandevCode/BrandonChanWebsite/_posts/offline/2021-03-20-what is the point of Reading Books.md

 With the vast knowledge available on the internet, I believed that with a quick search I could learn about anything.
 However, I now know that I was limiting myself.
 As Stephan Hawking said,
 > The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge.

-- I have come to understand that there is still so much I can learn and with help from the many brilliant authors out there, I will be able to be closer to achieve my goals and ambitions.
+- I have come to understand that there is still so much I can learn and with help from the many brilliant authors out there, I will be closer to achieve my goals and ambitions.